rclone/rclone/docs/content/flags.md

       --s3-endpoint string                           Endpoint for S3 API.
       --s3-env-auth                                  Get AWS credentials from runtime (environment variables or EC2/ECS meta data if no env vars).
       --s3-force-path-style                          If true use path style access if false use virtual hosted style. (default true)
+      --s3-leave-parts-on-error                      If true avoid calling abort upload on a failure, leaving all successfully uploaded parts on S3 for manual recovery.
       --s3-location-constraint string                Location constraint - must be set to match the Region.
       --s3-provider string                           Choose your S3 provider.
       --s3-region string                             Region to connect to.